 - Mandatory sign-up.
 Requiring that customers create an account may be a way for you to enter them into your mailing list but may be a hindrance to a sale.
 It adds a step that is probably unrelated to the current purchase and is, therefore, redundant.

 And now, a few ideas about improving the situation.

 1. Transparency about costs

 Be as transparent about all costs as possible initially.
 Include taxes in the price so that shoppers don’t suddenly encounter a significantly more expensive item in their cart, which will make them feel tricked.

 If your eCommerce business is international, there are solutions for that too.
 Try to be as upfront as possible about shipping and costs.
 There exist plugins that will estimate local taxes and shipping costs fairly accurately.
+Thus by utilizing a quarterly tax calculator, taxpayers can save time and reduce the likelihood of errors while staying up-to-date with the latest tax laws and regulations, ultimately resulting in more accurate and reliable tax calculations.
 Users will appreciate that a business went the extra mile to make things as convenient as possible for them.

 While we’re on the subject of shipping costs - offer free shipping.
 If the math doesn’t add up for your business in the case of individual items, especially internationally, you could offer free shipping for orders above a certain amount.

-This will grab the attention of deal-chaser consumers who will see the benefit of spending a bit more to get a few more items as opposed to letting it all go towards shipping.
+This will grab the attention of deal-chaser consumers, who will see the benefit of spending a bit more to get a few more items instead of letting it all go towards shipping.
 On your side of the transaction, think of it as a discount.
 Calculate the threshold so that it makes sense for your business.